astronomer/docs/software/install-airgapped.md

 - (Azure only) If your organization uses Azure Database for PostgreSQL as the database backend, you need to enable the `pg_trgm` extension using the Azure portal or the Azure CLI before you install Astronomer Software.
 If you don't enable the `pg_trgm` extension, the install will fail.
 For more information about enabling the `pg_trgm` extension, see [PostgreSQL extensions in Azure Database for PostgreSQL - Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions).
 - (Azure only) If you provision Azure Database for PostgreSQL - Flexible Server, it enforces TLS/SSL and requires that you set `sslmode` to `prefer` in your `values.yaml`.

-## Step 8: Confirm base configuration for your Helm chart
+## Step 8: Confirm the base configuration for your Helm chart

 Your `values.yaml` file will store a set of values for Astronomer Software that specify everything from user role definitions to the Airflow images you want to support.
 You'll continually modify this file and apply it to your platform you grow with Astronomer Software and want to take advantage of new features.